Explore the many types of optical filters used in fluorescence microscopy.

 The excitation filter ensures that only the appropriate wavelengths of light are used to excite the fluorophores, which helps in obtaining high-quality and specific fluorescence signals from the sample.

-An excitation filter can be implemented as four fundemantally different types of filters as described in the following.
+An excitation filter can be implemented as four fundamentally different types of filters as described in the following.

 Excitation Edge filters